HMS Capetown (D88)

 HMS Capetown was a C-class light cruiser of the Royal Navy, named after the South African city of Cape Town.
 So far she has been the only ship of the Royal Navy to bear the name.
 She was part of the Carlisle group of the C-class of cruisers.

+Capetown was commissioned too late to see action in the First World War, but served in the Second World War.
 She was laid down by Cammell Laird on 23 February 1918, and launched on 28 June 1918.
-She was sailed to Pembroke Dock for outfitting, a process finally completed in February 1922, following which she was assigned to the America and West Indies Station, based at the Royal Naval Dockyard, on Ireland Island in Bermuda until 1929.
-Capetown was commissioned too late to see action in the First World War, but served in the Second World War.
-Like most of her sisters, she was originally assigned to the Mediterranean and later to the Red Sea.
+She was sailed to Pembroke Dock for outfitting, a process finally completed in February 1922.
+Like most of her sisters, she was originally assigned to the Mediterranean and then the Red Sea, following which she was assigned to the America and West Indies Station, based at the Royal Naval Dockyard, on Ireland Island in the Imperial fortress colony of Bermuda until 1929.
+On 21 September 1922, Bermuda was struck with little warning by a hurricane.
+Capetown was in the floating drydock AFD1, which was partially submerged, protecting the cruiser from the worst of the storm.
+One crewman was killed, falling from the wharf and drowning.
+A sailor from Arabis-class sloop-of-war HMS Valerian, a cook named McKenyon, dove overboard but was unable to save him.